Is sexual assault ever “accidental” so that insurance is triggered?

 The Court of Appeal also examined whether there was coverage under the umbrella policy.

 The umbrella policy’s definition of a “occurrence” is the following: “Occurrence means: [¶] a. with regard to bodily injury or property damage, an accident, including continuous or repeated exposure to substantially the same general harmful conditions, which results in bodily injury or property damage during the policy period; or [¶] b. with regard to personal injury, offenses committed during the policy period, even if the resulting injury takes place after the policy expires.”
 (Italics added.)
 “Personal Injury” is defined under the policy as “injury arising out of: [¶] a. false arrest, wrongful detention or imprisonment, or malicious prosecution; [¶] b. wrongful eviction, wrongful entry, or invasion of the right of private occupancy; or [¶] c. libel, slander, defamation of character or invasion of privacy.”

-To trigger coverage, the umbrella policy had no requirement that the personal injury arise out of an “accident.”
+To trigger coverage for sexual assault, the umbrella policy had no requirement that the personal injury arise out of an “accident.”
 Since the complaint alleged causes of action for false imprisonment, slander per se, and invasion of privacy, these claims raised the potential for coverage under the umbrella policy’s provision providing coverage for damages from an “occurrence” resulting in “personal injury.”